janetyc/ensemblefeedback/README.md

 -  set the correct version for remote db
 > heroku run python manage.py db stamp HEAD or
+>
-> heroku run python manage.py db stamp <revision> #Sets the revision in the database to the one given as an argument, without performing any migrations.
+> // Sets the revision in the database to the oe given as an argument, without performing any migrations.
+>
+> heroku run python manage.py db stamp <revision>
+>
 > heroku run python manage.py db upgrade